stacks-network/stacks/what-is-blockstack.md

 - automatic cache invalidation
 - immunity to DNS cache poisoning
 - robust certificate pinning capabilities
-- resistence to censorship of name registration and resolution
+- resistance to censorship of name registration and resolution